-Published in Commercial & Business Litigation, Volume 11, Number 3, Summer 2010. © 2010 by the American Bar Association.
+This Commentary was originally published in Commercial & Business Litigation, Volume 11, Number 3, Summer 2010. © 2010 by the American Bar Association.
 Reproduced with permission.
 All rights reserved.
-This information or any portion thereof may not be copied or disseminated in any form or by any means or stored in an electronic database or retrieval system without the express written consent of the American Bar Association.
+This information or any portion thereof may not be copied or disseminated in any form or by any means or downloaded or stored in an electronic database or retrieval system without the express written consent of the American Bar Association.